 - The European Union is more than a set of 28 countries; it is also a single market.
 This means that the member states have eliminated customs barriers among themselves and introduced a common customs policy.
 For this reason, most companies decide to obtain protection for their trademark in various EU member states.
 This happens where they carry out their activities or market their products.
 The national and whole EUTM systems are complementary and operate in parallel with each other.

-Benefits of registering a European Union trademark
+Benefits of registering a European Union International trademark:

 - A single registration is valid in all EU Member States.